Social Security Disability Benefits in Atlanta

 - Suffering from a disease that is not listed in the Blue Book, but that has symptoms matching those of a listed disease

-There are many ways to prove disability, especially if you hire excellent Disability Lawyers In Atlanta GA.
+There are many ways to prove disability, especially if you hire one of the experienced Disability Lawyers Atlanta GA trusts.
 These professionals can help you make the strongest case for disability benefits.

 Your Social Security Atlanta attorney can help you prove that:

-You are unable to earn a living due to physical or mental illness.
-This, however, has to be backed up by a doctor’s testimony and relevant medical examination reports.
+- You are unable to earn a living due to a physical or mental illness.
+This, however, must be backed up by a doctor’s testimony and relevant medical examination reports and documentation.

 What is the SSA’s “Blue Book” and What Is It Used For?

-The Social Security Administration (SSA) issues a booklet every year listing the medical conditions that are covered by Social Security Disability Benefits.
+- The Social Security Administration (SSA) issues a booklet every year listing the medical conditions that are covered by Disability Benefits.

 The medical conditions that are listed by the Blue Book include: